There is a waitlist to join Masterworks.

 What is Masterworks?

-Masterworks is an alternative investment platform that allows anyone to invest in shares of contemporary artworks.
-The company owns over 200 pieces of fine art from modern artists such as Banksy and Andy Warhol.
+Masterworks is an alternative investment platform that allows anyone to invest in shares of contemporary artwork offerings.
+The company has offered investors in over 450+ pieces of fine art from postwar and contemporary artists such as Banksy and Picasso.

 Masterworks handles all of the acquisition, storage, insurance, and selling of the art pieces, and distributes the profits (net of fees) to investors if the artwork is sold for a profit.
-It focuses exclusively on contemporary art pieces (post World War 2) which they believe have the most potential for price appreciation.
+It focuses exclusively on post-war and contemporary art pieces, which they believe have the most potential for price appreciation.

 Example Investment on Masterworks